-He is also a member of the Staff and Remuneration Committee and the Audit and Risk Management Committee, sub-committees of the Board.
+He is also member of the Staff and Remuneration Committee and the Audit and Risk Management Committee, sub-committees of the Board.

 He is currently working as Customs House Broker and has his own office.
 He is also a member of the Customs Brokers Association.
-Mr. F. Jeetoo does not hold membership on any other Board other than that of STC.